 At Yurtski we pride ourselves in providing unforgettable backcountry skiing experiences.
 Our goal is for people to enjoy the beauty of the Swan Range safely and in comfort while getting some incredible powder turns.
 See the video below for a glimpse of life at YurtSki, and then get a group together for an experience that will last a life time!

 Our yurts are nestled deep in the Montana backcountry, high in the Southern Swan Mountains.
 The trailhead is about 60 minutes from Missoula and 90 minutes from Helena.
 They offer unparalleled access to some of Montana’s best powder skiing.
 Our immediate terrain is situated off a large horseshoe shaped ridge with finger ramps that separate the area into three main bowls which funnel back down to the yurts.
 The skiing ranges from mellow glades to steep wide open bowls.
 The area offers exceptional views of the Missions, Swans, and the Bob Marshall/Scapegoat Wilderness.

 Getting to the Yurts

 Let us take the load off your back by opting for our gear haul + tow service.
 A gear haul in makes the most of your trip by getting you and your stuff into the yurts so you can ski and enjoy!
-We will also make sure to point out the freshwater spring, start you off with a full supply of water, and make sure the firewood is stocked and ready.
+We also provide clean sheets and fill 10 gallons of water to start your trip.

 Life at the Yurts